ruthlesshelp/vending-machine-kata-py/README.md

 ### Test 22

-Test `display` property
+Test `current_amount` property
 when payment 4 quarters
 and cola is pressed
 and display shows THANK YOU
-expect display now shows $0.00
+expect current amount now shows $0.00

 ### Refactoring